sashreek1/sashreek.site.priv/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: A high school student who is interested in IoT, cloud technology and robotics.
+bio: A tech enthusiast who is interested in IoT, cloud technology and robotics.

 interests:
 - Internet of Things